Posted by: Northwest Eye in General on October 9, 2025

 Identify Causes and Risk Factors: Understanding Triggers for Eyelid Papillomas

-Key to be aware of include:
+Key factors to be aware of include:

 - Age: It’s common for older adults to face a heightened risk due to decreased immune function, which can diminish the body’s ability to effectively combat HPV.
 Limbal growths often impact older individuals, especially those with a history of extended UV exposure, further increasing their susceptibility.